The North East Ladybird Spot

 Can you help record the North East’s ladybirds in 2021?
 By taking part in the North East Ladybird Spot, you’ll help increase our understanding of these iconic insects.

-Target Species to search for
+Target species to search for

-Months to take part
+Days left to take part

 Records shared so far